 Shot peening, a surface treatment which has become a critical process in many industries due to its ability to improve metal fatigue properties of components of almost any size or geometry and extend the life of critical components that could potentially fail.

-Metal fatigue occurs when cyclic loading and the associated tensile stress cause a crack to start in a highly stressed area.
-Shot peening is able to mitigate this by imparting a high magnitude, residual compressive stress at the surface in the potential failure area.
+Metal fatigue occurs during cyclic loading via tensile stress that has the potential for a crack to start in highly stressed areas.
+Shot peening mitigates this by imparting a high magnitude, residual compressive stress at the surface in potential failure areas.

 - AMS 2430